codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 key here is to understand the context, which is you are creating this PoC to prove a concept.
 This means you need to optimise everything you do to contribute to that goal.
 Below we will look at what bad might look like:

-##### Bad
-* Spending months debating architecture, with nothing to show
+- Spending months debating architecture, with nothing to show
-* Choosing a programming language no one on the team knows, because you can
+- Choosing a programming language no one on the team knows, because you can
-* Dedicating too much time attempting to "polish" the code
+- Dedicating too much time attempting to "polish" the code

 As previously mentioned, once we understand what is to be achieved - validating a concept - then we can make sensible decisions, removing waste and focus on what really matters.
 If we can run a presentation using 3D technology, then we have done enough to enable the experiment to commence (which can be done multiple ways).

+#### Example 2 - Website
+In another example, imagine you are tasked with producing a website to capture interest in a restaurant that is due to open soon.
+This is preferred to be done by people placing their email addresses, so they can be notified of updates and given vouchers for when it opens.
+Let's take a look at what bad might look like.

+- Provisioning a kubernetes cluster just for the website
+- Creating a set of microservices to handle the subscription process

+All the owners of the restaurant want is the ability to capture potential customers (using email addresses).
+Therefore, they want something that can be created quickly to provide this capability.
+For example, a static website could be created and hosted in something like Amazon S3, and add something like Mailchimp to take care of capturing interested members of the public.